bbrodriges/pholcidae/README.md

 spider = MySpider()
 ```

 In this example our crawler will parse `http://www.test.com` starting with `http://www.test.com/mypage/`.
-It will parse only URLs with will be like `product-xxxxx.html` (example: `product-2357451.html`).
+It will pass to `crawl()` method only URLs which will be like `product-xxxxx.html` (example: `product-2357451.html`) and avoid to collect links from any URL with ".../forum/..." in it.
 Also crawler will parse any link with does not belong to `http://www.test.com`, but they must apply `valid_link` rule.
-Cookie header `Cookie: session=KSnD5KtjKDTde2Q9WxVy4iaav7a2EK73V` will be attached to every page request.
+Cookie `Cookie: session=KSnD5KtjKDTde2Q9WxVy4iaav7a2EK73V` and custom `Referer: http://mysite.com/` headers will be attached to every page request.
 Crawler will be started right after `spider = MySpider()`, without calling `spider.start()`.

 Note
 ------------